-I have a strong affinity in learning different languages and Nihongo is one of them.
+I have a strong affinity in learning different languages and Nihongo is just one of them.

-Okay now back to my story, I had a student named Tomiya who we used to call ”Tomy” (that was his English name).
-I was his ”mother teacher”, so I had to spend more time with him than any other students.
+I’ve met a lot of Japanese since I started my ESL teaching journey.
+I found them to be cordial, respectful, and disciplined.
+I had a student named Tomiya, and we used to call him ”Tomy” (that was his English name).
+I was his ”Mother Teacher”, so I had to spend more time with him than any other students.
 I learned so much about Japan in general because of Tomy.
-At the time, I promised myself to visit Japan, and that hasn’t changed ’til today.
+At the time, I promised to visit Japan.

 I certainly believe that motivation is what drives me to make things happen —but staying motivated isn’t always easy, right?
 We’re much more likely to stay motivated if we’re working towards something that we genuinely want to do or achieve, rather than what other people want for us.
 So, let’s set our goals and stick to it.
 For as long as it’s something we’re passionate about, trust me, it will be done.

-I know this pandemic situation is affecting our plans for the future, but let’s not make it a hindrance to achieving our dreams.
+I know this pandemic situation is affecting our plans for the future but let’s not make it a hindrance to achieving our dreams.
 I’ve been asking myself, ”What are my dreams?” and I always come back to the promise I made to my younger self.
 I guess sometimes we just need to self-talk.

-Although it might be corny, but motivating ourselves out loud can work.
+It may seem corny but motivating ourselves out loud can work.
 It really is.